-A developed country is defined as a country that have a developed economy and advanced tech infrastructure when compared to other nations.
-Typically, a developed country is designated by look at several factors, including the gross national product, gross domestic product, per capita income, industrialization level, standard of living, and infrastructure.
+A developed country is defined as a sovereign state that has a developed economy and technologically advanced infrastructure when compared to other nations.
+Several factors that determine whether or not a country is developed, such as the Human Development Index, political stability, gross domestic product (GDP), industrialization and freedom.

 Developed countries have post-industrial economies with service sectors contributing more to the nation than the industrial sector.
 Because there are so many factors to consider, actually defining what countries are developed can be a challenge.